natebrunelle/cs2102/markdown/axioms.md

 # Equivalences

-Two expressions are equivalent if they have the same truth valuation regardless of
+2 expressions are equivalent if they have the same truth valuation regardless of

 ## Simplifications